Light is travelling between source and effect

-Some children are likely to have little idea of light being something that travels in the space between its source (for example, a torch) and the effect it produces (for example, a patch of light on the wall).
+Some pupils entering high school are likely to have little idea of light being something that travels in the space between its source (for example, a torch) and the effect it produces (for example, a patch of light on the wall).
 They think of light as being a source or an effect.

-Other children think of light as existing in space, but will say that
+Other pupils think of light as existing in space, but will say that

 it is just there.
 It does not move or do anything as such, but forms a